Does Minnesota have an EV rebate? What about a Minnesota EV tax credit?

 A: Yes, there are separate federal rebates, but these involve a different application process and have different qualifying criteria.
 For more information, you can visit: energy.gov/save/drivers.

-And if you’re looking for a used EV, check out our used electric vehicles for sale, only at Find My Electric—The Ultimate EV Marketplace!
+And if you’re looking for a used EV, check out our used electric vehicles for sale, only at Find My Electric—the #1 EV Marketplace!